How social influence affects the wisdom of crowds in influence networks: Introduction

 \section{Introduction}

-\paragraph*{Problem description and motivation} The wisdom of crowds effect generally refers to the phenomenon of improvement in estimate accuracy by pooling many independent estimates.
-Numerous experiments and simulations have been contributed to understand as well as to explain this collective intelligence for decades.
+\paragraph*{Problem description and motivation} The wisdom of crowds effect refers to the phenomenon of improvement in estimate accuracy by pooling many independent estimates.
+Numerous experiments and simulations have been contributed to understanding and explaining this collective intelligence for decades.
 A very recent interest and debate with respect to social networks is the question of whether and, if so, how social influence improves or undermines the wisdom of crowds.
-As much research with empirical evidence, even in support of contrary conclusions, was provided, there is still a lack of rigorous mathematical formulation and analysis.
-A relevant mathematical model is the so-called na\"{\i}ve learning model proposed by Golub and Jackson~\cite{BG-MOJ:10} and further investigated in~\cite{FB-FF-BF:17l}.
-In this model, individuals update their estimates for an unknown truth according to the French-DeGroot (FD) opinion dynamics with their initial estimates disturbed by independent zero-mean noises.
-Thereby, the group is initially wise in the sense that the initial collective estimate converges to the truth as group size increases.
-If the group remains wise as the influence process converges, the influence system preserves the wisdom.
+As much research with empirical evidence, even in support of contrary conclusions, was reported, there is still a lack of rigorous mathematical formulation and analysis.

+On the other hand, influence system theory studies the dissemination and aggregation of opinions in influence networks based on mathematical models of opinion dynamics.
+A relevant model is the so-called na\"{\i}ve learning model.
+In this model, individuals update their estimates for an unknown truth according to the French-DeGroot (FD) opinion dynamics with their initial estimates disturbed by independent zero-mean noise.
+Thereby, the group is initially wise in the sense that the initial collective estimate converges to the truth as the group size increases.
+However, existing results focus on how to preserve the wisdom as the group size tends to infinity~\cite{BG-MOJ:10, FB-FF-BF:17l}, instead of improving or undermining the wisdom.